vedant-patel42/vedant-patel42.github.io/README.md

-# Click below to my website
+# Click below to go to my Website
 <a href="https://vedant-patel42.github.io/">My Website</a>